way213/Image-Super-Resolution-Deep-Learning/README.md

 Modifications to the "config.py" file will be needed in reguards to the variables below:

 upscale_factor : (2,3,4).

 mode : (valid,train).

 validate_data : (Set5,Set14,BSDS200).

 exp_number : (0,1,2).

-The variable names are self explanatory, exp_number references on how we will be building the model.
+The variable names are self explanatory, and the varaible "exp_number" references on how we will be building the model.
 In our proposal, we suggested that we could try and manipulate the mapping layers of the model to make it so that the inference time could be reduced.

 The mapping layer in the original FSRCNN uses a Conv(3x3) filter.
 We propose 2 modified architectures: 1) 2  Conv(2x2) filters, 2) a Conv(1x3) filter followed by a Conv(3x1) filter (1xN → Nx1).

 The exp_number variable references the different types of archeticture we will base the model on, as seen above.

+For example, the "train.py" file would be run where the variables within the "config.py" file as such : upscale_factor = 2, mode = train, exp_number = 0.

+This would create a model was trained with an upscale_factor of 2, while using the original archeticture.
+For each case, we will re-train the model on the same dataset, and identify the runtime and accuracy.